Skip to content

 ScriptPatrol is often introduced as a tool for e-commerce checkout pages, but that undersells what the platform actually does.
 It is a continuous client-side security monitor for any website that has critical user flows: e-commerce checkouts, online-banking login, SaaS dashboards, healthcare patient portals, government identity pages, internal admin consoles.
 Wherever a single malicious script could harm the user or the business, ScriptPatrol watches.

-This article is a detailed, technical-but-readable map of what the platform monitors today, how it does it at a high level, and what numbers back it up.
-It is intentionally light on internal engineering — that is a competitive moat — but heavy on the measurable surface of the product.
+This article is a clear, readable map of what the platform monitors today and the value it delivers.
+It is intentionally light on internal engineering — that is a competitive moat — and focused instead on the outcomes you get.

 0. Who needs this — and it is not only e-commerce